See below to find out the latest information on our upcoming webinars!

 About the Program

-The program’s curriculum will focus on four modules, which will teach the journalists:
+The program’s curriculum, modeled off the previous year, will focus on four modules which will teach journalists:

 - Best practices to verify online content and separate fact from fiction

-- Safety and security measures that they should take to protect their online information and communications
+Basic safety and security protocols that should be taken to protect their online information and communications